richtaur/richtaur.github.io/src/post/game-design-principles.md

 ## Webby content

-In a webby design, adding a new thing is beneficial to all.
+In a [webby design][webbiness], adding a new thing is beneficial to all.
 Think adding a new item to the mix in **Spelunky**.
 Avoids content crunch.
-(Article on "webby" designs coming soon, watch this space.)

 ## Turn-based